 A pilot of the Our Stories creative writing programme resulted in the percentage of Year 6 pupils at the expected level of writing increasing from 46% to 92%.

-Volunteer as a Literacy ChampionAs part of our Bradford Stories campaign, we’re looking for people across Bradford to become Literacy Champions in their local communities.Learn more
+Volunteer as a Literacy ChampionAs part of our Bradford Stories campaign, we’re looking for people across Bradford to become Literacy Champions online and in their local communities.Learn more

 Fundraise for usWe rely on the generous support of individuals, schools, communities and businesses to continue our vital work to transform children’s lives through literacy.Learn more